MaffooClock/ESP32RotaryEncoder/README.md

 > Keep the `onTurned()` and `onPressed()` callbacks lightweight, and definitely _do not_ use any calls to `delay()` here.
 If you need to do some heavy lifting or use delays, it's better to set a flag here, then check for that flag in your `loop()` and run the appropriate functions from there.

+## Debugging

+This library makes use of the ESP32-IDF native logging to output some helpful debugging messages to the serial console.
+To see it, you may have to add a build flag to set the logging level.
+For PlatformIO, add `-DCORE_DEBUG_LEVEL=4` to the [`build_flags`](https://docs.platformio.org/en/stable/projectconf/sections/env/options/build/build_flags.html) option in [`platformio.ini`](https://docs.platformio.org/en/stable/projectconf/index.html).

+After debugging, you can either remove the build flag (if you had to add it), or just reduce the level from debug (4) to info (3), warning (2), or error (1).
+You can also use verbose (5), but this library does not currently log at that high of a level.

+See [`esp32-hal-log.h`](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-log.h) for more details.

 ## Compatibility

 So far, this has only been tested on an [Arduino Nano ESP32](https://docs.arduino.cc/hardware/nano-esp32).
 This _should_ work on any ESP32 in Arduino IDE and PlatformIO as long as your framework packages are current.